forsyde/DeSyDe/readme.md

 # DeSyDe

-DeSyde is a desing space exploration tool developed at KTH (ForSyDe research group).
+DeSyDe is a desing space exploration tool developed at KTH (ForSyDe research group).

 # Publication